Stefanvdw24/azure-web-app/readme.md

 Adding the helper function in section 71 makes Azure display "Not Found" instead of displaying the html page, so I omitted it.
 It seems unnecessasary to add this functionality, so I should just remember to avoid it.

+To-do:
+add the dynamics, EJS, and MVC work throught more course modules and implement new things learned add more pages on this web app that showcase my orignal JS functions and CSS styling